Symposium (Plato): Aristophanes' speech

 Ever since that time, people run around saying they are looking for their other half because they are really trying to recover their primal nature.
-The women who were separated from women run after their own kind - whence lesbians.
-The men split from other men also run after their own kind and love being embraced by other men (191e).
-Those that come from original androgynous beings are the men and women who engage in heterosexual love.
-Aristophanes says some people think homosexuals are shameless, but he thinks they are the bravest, most manly of all, as evidenced by the facts: only homosexuals grow up to be politicians (192a), and many heterosexuals are adulterous and unfaithful (191e).
-Aristophanes then claims that when two people who were separated from each other find each other, they never again want to be separated (192c).
+The women who were separated from women run after their own kind—whence lesbians.
+The men split from other men also run after their own kind and love being embraced by other men.
+Halves of hermaphroditic wholes are the men and women who engage in heterosexual love.
+Aristophanes says some people think homosexuals are shameless, but he praises their "confidence, courage and manliness": only homosexuals (the term here refers to men who are involved in pederastic love) "prove to be real men in politics," and many heterosexuals are adulterous and unfaithful.
+Aristophanes then claims that when two people who were separated from each other find each other, they never again want to be separated.
 This feeling is like a riddle, and cannot be explained.
 Aristophanes ends on a cautionary note.
-He says that men should fear the gods, and not neglect to worship them, lest they wield the ax again and we have to go about hopping on one leg, split apart once again (193a).
-If humans work with the god of Love, they will escape this fate and instead find wholeness.
+He says that men should fear the gods, and not neglect to worship them, lest they wield the ax again and we have to go about hopping on one leg, split apart once again.

-Agathon
+The speech has become a focus of subsequent scholarly debate—it is seen sometimes as mere comic relief, and sometimes as satire: the creation myth Aristophanes puts forward to account for sexuality may be read as poking fun at the myths concerning the origins of humanity, numerous in classical Greek mythology.

+Agathon's speech

+Agathon complains that the previous speakers have made the mistake of congratulating mankind on the blessings of love, failing to give due praise to the god himself: Love, in fact, is the youngest of the gods and is an enemy of old age; Eros shuns the very sight of senility and clings to youth; he is dainty, tiptoeing through the flowers, never settling where there is no "bud to bloom."
+Agathon also implies that Love is the source of all human virtues: Wisdom, Justice, Courage, and Temperance.
+Although devoid of philosophical content, the speech Plato puts in the mouth of Agathon is a beautiful formal one, and Agathon contributes to the Platonic love theory with the idea that the object of love is beauty.

 His speech may be regarded as self-consciously poetic and rhetorical, composed in the way of the sophists, gently mocked by Socrates.

-Agathon complains that the previous speakers have made the mistake of congratulating mankind on the blessings of love, failing to give due praise to the god himself (194e).
-He says that love is the youngest of the gods and is an enemy of old age (195b).
-He says that the god of love shuns the very sight of senility and clings to youth.
-Agathon says love is dainty and likes to tiptoe through the flowers and never settles where there is no "bud to bloom" (196b).
-It would seem that none of the characters at the party, with the possible exception of Agathon himself, would be candidates for love's companionship.
-Socrates, probably the oldest member of the party, seems certain to be ruled out.
-He also implies that love creates justice, moderation, courage, and wisdom.
-These are the cardinal virtues in ancient Greece.
-Although devoid of philosophical content, the speech Plato puts in the mouth of Agathon is a beautiful formal one, and Agathon contributes to the Platonic love theory with the idea that the object of love is beauty.